 Although flexibility in program admission is highly valued and encouraged, prerequisites in the behavioral sciences may be necessary to accommodate for individual differences in student competencies and understandings acquired prior to entering the program.
 Thus, students not possessing a Bachelor’s degree in education, psychology, sociology, human development, anthropology, or related areas may be required to enroll in appropriate background courses in the behavioral sciences.
-These prerequisite courses will not be included as part of the 51 credit hours for graduation.
+These prerequisite courses will not be included as part of the total credit hours needed for graduation.

 Selection of Students

 The Counselor Education and Counseling Psychology Program, Department of Educational Psychology, admits students once per year.
 The deadline for application for admission for the subsequent fall semester is December 1st.
 Students are notified concerning their application status by February 15th.
 Students are required to respond to the program’s offer of admission by April 15th.

 Because the focus of the program is to prepare school counselors to work with poor and minority youth, we attract a student body of graduate students that matches the diversity of the students found within urban public schools.
 Once a student is admitted to the program, the attrition rate is lower than 5% and is generally due to a student’s change of aspirations, career goals, or personal reasons.